-Sarah Conover’s Set Adrift is a most captivating memoir.
-Written in brief, brilliant chapters, this gripping story unfolds elegantly.
-It’s a compassionate study in reclamation of facts, identities and relationships, extending for a lifetime.
-It’s a seeker’s journey through complexity, rich with family voices, scenes, devotions, and fresh reckonings.
-You’ll feel your own life and difficulties fall into relief as you read.
+Sarah Conover’s Set Adrift is the most captivating memoir, written in brief, brilliant chapters.
+This gripping story unfolds as elegantly as cream poured from a china pitcher into a bowl.
+Beginning with a shocking maritime disaster, the book continues with perfect pacing through the mystery and compassionate reclamation of facts, identities and relationships, extending for a lifetime.
+It’s a complex seeker’s journey rich with family voices, scenes, devotions, and fresh reckonings.
 I love this book with all my heart.

-– Naomi Shihab Nye, Young People’s Poet Laureate (Poetry Foundation)
+– Naomi Shihab Nye, Young People’s Poet Laureate Emeritus (Poetry Foundation)

 Raised by a family who imagined grief could be tamed the way (they trusted) their racing yachts would tame dangerous ocean currents, Sarah Conover shows resilience and courage as she pieces together the fragments of her broken life, undertaking a wide-ranging journey to discover what “home” might mean to the orphaned; what a restless spirit might indicate; and how deeply damaging entrenched family mythology can be.
 A triumph, exquisitely written and observed.